simp/pupmod-simp-simpkv/README.md

-Each plugin (store interface) is written in pure Ruby and, to prevent cross-environment contamination, is implemented as an anonymous class that is automatically loaded by the libkv adapter with each Puppet compile.
+Each plugin (store interface) is written in pure Ruby and, to prevent cross-environment contamination, is implemented as an anonymous class that is automatically loaded by the simpkv adapter with each Puppet compile.
 You do not have to do anything special to have your plugin loaded, provided you follow the instructions in the next section.